lupidan/apple-signin-unity/README.md

 ### Perform Sign In With Apple

+> :warning: You will receive users's email and name **ONLY THE FIRST TIME THE USER LOGINS**.
+Any further login attempts **will have a NULL Email and FullName**, unless you [revoke the credentials](#how-can-i-logout-does-the-plugin-provide-any-logout-option)

 If you want to Sign In and request the Email and Full Name for a user, you can do it like this:

 ```csharp